Synthetic media: Pre-1950s

 The idea of automated art dates back to the automata of ancient Greek civilization.
-Nearly 2000 years ago, the engineer Hero of Alexandria described statues that could move and mechanical theatrical devices.
-Over the centuries, mechanical artworks drew crowds throughout Europe, China, India, and so on.
-Other automated novelties such as Johann Philipp Kirnberger's "Musikalisches Würfelspiel" (Musical Dice Game) 1757 also amused audiences.
+Nearly 2,000 years ago, the engineer Hero of Alexandria described statues that could move and mechanical theatrical devices.
+Over the centuries, mechanical artworks drew crowds throughout Europe, China, and India.
+Other automated novelties, such as Johann Philipp Kirnberger's "Musikalisches Würfelspiel" (Musical Dice Game) 1757, also amused audiences.

 Despite the technical capabilities of these machines, however, none were capable of generating original content and were entirely dependent upon their mechanical designs.